-Learning is based on a

-how they do this and work with people, supporting them to manage their behaviour.
-They seek to understand and reduce the causes of behaviour that distresses people or puts them at risk of harm.
+Learning is based on a thorough analysis and investigation of things that go They seek to understand and reduce the causes of behaviour that distresses people or puts them at risk of harm.
 They make sure that people are referred for professional assessment at the earliest opportunity.
 Staff use restraint if they have been trained, but only when it is safe and necessary to do so.